MarCnu/marcnu.github.io/_posts/2016-09-10-Netgear-A6100-USB-Wifi-adapter-installed-on-Ubuntu-16.04.md

 As you most likely don't have a Wifi connection on this computer, you can either use an Ethernet cable to download the code, or use a USB key to transfer it from another computer or OS where you have internet access.

-I used rtl8812AU-driver-4.3.14 which seem to work fine.
+I used rtl8812AU-driver-4.3.14 which seems to be working fine.

 You can either download it from the Web interface https://github.com/diederikdehaas/rtl8812AU `Clone or download > Download ZIP`.